 The types of modifications that can be applied for include:

 - Section 4.55 (1) - involving minor error, misdescription or miscalculation only

 - Section 4.55 (1A) - involving minimal environmental impact

 - Section 4.56 - modification of consent granted by the Land & Environment Court

 When lodging an application you must submit the following:

 A pdf copy of the following documents prepared in accordance with the document titled 'Application and Plan Standards' on a non-returnable CD or USB stick.

 - An amended statement of environmental effects, outlining the impact of the changes

-- Six copies of notification plans with any changes from the approved plans shown and highlighted.
+- A set of amended plans with any changes from the approved plans shown and highlighted

-- Payment of the required fees.
-Council's Enquiry Centre can be contacted to obtain a fee quote.
+Payment of the required fees.
+Council's Enquiry Centre can be contacted to obtain a fee quote on 4974 2000.